yene/demon-logger/README.md

 Connects to a TCP service and logs the result into file.
 [Download](https://github.com/yene/demon-logger/releases/latest)

-Example, run for 5 days and write capture to file every 5 minutes.
+Example, run for 5 days and write to file every 5 minutes.

 `./demon-logger-osx -host 127.0.0.1 -flush 300 -age 5`